 Or maybe you have little experience in considering the financial aspects of your decisions and need help right from the beginning.
 That’s good, too.
 You can also start there.

-No matter where you stand, it really comes down to one thing: To become financially literate, you simply have to decide to do so.
-Decide to be master of your finances rather than letting your finances master you.
-Then — from wherever you are — consider the monetary ramifications of the decisions you make.
-Use websites like CentSai and MyMoney.gov to help on your journey to financial literacy.
+No matter where you stand, it really comes down to one thing: To become financially literate, you simply have to decide to want to learn how to better manage your money.
+Decide to master your finances rather than letting your finances master you.